 IMPORTANT!
 Read the entire Operator's Manual before operating the sawmill.
 Take notice of all safety warnings throughout this manual and those posted on the machine.
-Keep this manual with this machine at all times, regardless of ownership.
+Be able to access this manual at all times while operating the mill.

-Also read any additional manufacturer's manuals and observe any applicable safety instructions including dangers, warnings, and cautions.
+Read all additional manufacturer's manuals and observe all applicable safety instructions including dangers, warnings, and cautions.